 The impacts on families going through financial hardship are wide-reaching and varied, from insufficient nutrition to insecure housing.
 Unfortunately, with all the stress which accompanies financial hardships, family relationships are not immune.

 The impact of financial stress on relationships

-Finances are often a big point of contention in relationships, with research from Relationships Australia NSW finding that financial troubles were the number one reported reason for relationship breakdown.
+Finances are often a big point of contention in relationships, with research from Relationships Australia finding that money problems have recently put pressure on 20% of couples.